 May 18, 2016: Literary blogger Ann Graham has written a very nice review of my story, "Henry's Ghosts", published in the latest issue of December Magazine.
 You can read it here.

-Sept 25, 2015: I submitted both my novels for the William Faulkner William Wisdom First Novel Award, Ridgeland in the completed novel category and Trencadis in the novel-in-progress category.
+Sept 25, 2015: I submitted two novels for the William Faulkner William Wisdom First Novel Award, Ridgeland in the completed novel category and Trencadis in the novel-in-progress category.
 Both were selected finalists, and Trencadis made the short list, but, alas, neither won.

 Marina Ginesta, 17 years old, on the rooftop of the Hotel Colon in Barcelona, 1936.
 She died two years ago last January at 94 in Paris.
 Although the picture to the left became well-known; indeed, graced the cover of a book about the Spanish Civil War, she was unaware of its existence until a journalist told her about it when she was 85.